-LINDE COVERS FULL SUPPLY CHAIN FROM H2 PRODUCTION, STORAGE, DISTRIBUTION AND FILLING
+LINDE COVERS FULL SUPPLY CHAIN FROM H2 PRODUCTION, STORAGE, DISTRIBUTION AND refueling

-The vision of hydrogen-powered mobility is compelling: Mass market vehicles with a built-in power plant that matches the range of combustion engines, are more efficient, and emit only water vapor.
-Governments and local authorities are being called on not only to expand existing public rail and road infrastructure but to support transportation advances.
-This also means reducing the environmental impact – and emissions in particular – of diverse mobility options.
+The vision of hydrogen-powered mobility is compelling: Mass market hydrogen vehicles with a built-in power plant that matches the range of combustion engines, are more efficient, and emit only water vapor.
+Governments and local authorities are being called on not only to expand existing public rail and road infrastructure but to support transportation advances with sustainable mobility options.
+This also means reducing the environmental impact – and greenhouse emissions in particular – of diverse mobility options.

 - Passenger vehicles - 13 states now mandate zero emission vehicles.
 The vehicle fueling infrastructure is growing and today there are more than 50 hydrogen refueling stations in operation across the U.S. Evolving national and state-level government support and ongoing negotiations to address the needs of the transportation market are in play.

 - Buses - 48 hydrogen fuel cell buses are on the road in California today.
 Electric buses can be easily retrofitted to use hydrogen fuel cells.
 A growing number of fuel cell demonstrations are in the planning stages across the United States.

 - Trucks - are supported by partnerships in the industry for continued development of hydrogen-based energy.
 Utilization of the existing infrastructure is helping to promote wider adoption.

 - Mobile Refueling - The mobile hydrogen fueler system consists of a 500-bar high pressure gaseous tube trailer that is coupled with a PLC controlled dispensing pod.
 The mobile dispensing pod provides industry leading safety and efficiency with fully automated cascade fills for zero emission fleet vehicles.
 Read more about Linde's Mobile Refueling Offering